ifgiovanni/maildev/README.md

 ## Configure your project

-Configure your application to send emails via port `1025` and open `localhost:1080` in your browser.
+Configure your application to send emails via port `25` and open `localhost` in your browser.

 **Nodemailer (v1.0+)**